Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 Monte Carlo simulation uses the selected distributions and their simulation parameters to automatically generate thousands of scenarios (or iterations),

-usually in just a few seconds.
+usually in just few seconds.
 At each iteration, the simulation selects a random value for each identified variable based on the defined parameters and

 calculates the corresponding outcome.

-translated into a range of possible cash flows over time.
+on the other hand, the simulation outcomes are translated into a range of possible cash flows over time.

 If the simulation results are visualized through a probability distribution, the resulting probability distribution may resemble a normal distribution